digiltd/oh-rtd-test/Hardware-FAQ.md

 openHAB is expected to run on all platforms (i.e. processor architectures and operating systems) where the required JVM version is available.
 This includes Windows, Mac OS X, and various distributions of Linux on x86, x86_64, and ARM architectures.

-openHAB can be installed and operated on AMD or Intel powered commodity laptop, a desktop computer, or a special form factor platform, such as a popular Raspberry PI single-board computer.
+openHAB can be installed and operated on AMD or Intel powered commodity laptop, a desktop computer, or a special form factor platform, such as ARM based single-board computers.

 Below are configuration notes for specialized hardware.

 ## ARM-based Single-Board Computers (SBC)

-ARM-based embedded computers is a popular choice among home automation enthusiasts due to low cost and low power consumption.
+ARM-based embedded computers are a popular choice among home automation enthusiasts due to low cost and low power consumption.
 They are typically extensible with available add-on components and via programmable GPIO.
 Based on the community feedback and information about the openHAB requirements here is the short comparison of the SBC platforms:
 ![SBC comparison (as per April 2014)](http://www.pi-studio.eu/wp-content/uploads/2014/04/SBC_comparison_2014_04_v2.png) (April 2014)